fbpx

 Do you know someone who is working hard to improve the health and well-being of our community?

-Each year, the Central Texas African American Family Support Conference (CTAAFSC) presents several awards honoring persons with lived experience of mental health issues, substance use challenges, and intellectual and developmental disabilities in our community.
+Each year, the Central Texas African American Family Support Conference (CTAAFSC) presents several awards honoring persons with lived experience of mental health challenges, substance use challenges, and intellectual and developmental disabilities in our community.
 The CTAAFSC awards recognize family members, professionals, and community leaders who are making a difference for people living with mental health issues, substance use challenges, and intellectual and developmental disabilities in our community.

 Review each award below and find submission information in each section.